Strength of Minibatch Noise in SGD: Introduction

 \section{Introduction}

-Stochastic gradient descent (SGD) is the simple and efficient optimization algorithm behind the success of deep learning and attracts increasingly more attention in the field of machine learning \citep{allen2018convergence, xing2018_walk_sgd, Zhang_optimizationProperitesSGD,Wang2020,he2020recent, liu2021noise, Simsekli2019tailindex}.
+Stochastic gradient descent (SGD) is the simple and efficient optimization algorithm behind the success of deep learning \citep{allen2018convergence, xing2018_walk_sgd, Zhang_optimizationProperitesSGD,Wang2020,he2020recent, liu2021noise, Simsekli2019tailindex, wu2020noisy}.
 Minibatch noise, also known as the SGD noise, is the primary type of noise in the learning dynamics of neural networks.
-Practically, minibatch noise is unavoidable because the memory of a modern computer is limited while the size of the datasets we use is large; this demands the dataset to be split into ``minibatches" for training.
+Practically, minibatch noise is unavoidable because a modern computer's memory is limited while the size of the datasets we use is large; this demands the dataset to be split into ``minibatches" for training.
 At the same time, using minibatch is also a recommended practice because using a smaller batch size often leads to better generalization performance \citep{Hoffer2017}.
 Therefore, understanding minibatch noise in SGD has been one of the primary topics in deep learning theory.
-However, the SGD noise is not easy to understand and previous works are mostly limited to empirical studies or rely on the heavy use of approximations.
+Dominantly many theoretical studies take two approximations: (1) the continuous-time approximation, which takes the infinitesimal step-size limit; (2) the Hessian approximation, which assumes that the covariance matrix of the SGD noise is equal to the Hessian $H$.
+While these approximations have been shown to provide some qualitative understanding, the limitation of these approximations is not well understood.
+For example, it is still unsure when such approximations are valid, which hinders our capability to assess the correctness of the results obtained by approximations.